 Usually when we talk about a destination, we try to highlight experiences that are unique to that area.
 However, if you are having a bachelorette party in Puerto Rico, then you might not want to miss a visit to the iconic Senor Frogs.
 Yes, you know Senor Frogs; they are a popular bar/restaurant chain that appears in many of the world’s most popular beachside party cities.
 If you have traveled in the Caribbean in the past, you have probably been in a Senor Frogs, maybe on spring break.
 However, the consistently fun party atmosphere is exactly why we think they should be on your list.
 Whether you are enjoying a chilled-out ladies’ night or a more hyper foam party, we know it is a great place to party.

 Looking for a more grown-up party experience?
 Look no further than Club Brava/ Ultra Lounge.
 This place is more NYC nightclub than tropical island hotspot, so come dressed to impress, prepared to pay a cover charge, and reservations beforehand are probably a great idea.
 What do you get for your trouble?
 The best DJs and most consistently cool party in Puerto Rico.

-We love a guided tour to start out a night of partying, and the Spirits of Puerto Rico combines elements of all of our favorite types of tours.
+We love a guided tour to start out a night of partying, and the Night Tales in Old San Juan combines elements of all of our favorite types of tours.
 Food, rum, and great stories about the history of San Juan all come together in this tour.
 If you want more stories and less food and drink, the same company offers a more generic nighttime walking tour that gets you inside of many buildings that are usually closed at nighttime.